gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 That is much more powerful than only sending updates from your own blog.

-## Distribution is a big part of marketing

-TODO: Insert a meme that shows it does not matter if you created something without distribution.

-Creating content is only half the job.

-The other half is distribution.

-Many companies publish blog posts, videos, product updates, case studies, webinars, and social posts, but these assets often live in separate places.

-Some people see the LinkedIn post.

-Some people watch the YouTube video.

-Some people read the blog post.

-Most people miss most of it.

-An automated newsletter can help with this.

-It can pull useful content from your own channels and from trusted third-party sources, then turn everything into one structured email people can actually read.

-For example, a weekly newsletter could include:

-* new posts from your company blog
-* new videos from your YouTube channel
-* useful articles from trusted industry sources
-* product updates
-* upcoming webinars
-* customer stories
-* important social media discussions
-* one short comment from your team

-Suddenly, your newsletter becomes the place where everything comes together.

-It gives your audience one simple way to keep up.

 ## Email is still an owned channel

 Social media is useful, but it is not really yours.